 What is laser hair removal?

 Laser hair removal is a very common cosmetic treatment that employs the use of a laser, or ‘intense pusled light’, targeting and destroying hair follicles and thus disrupting hair growth.
 Laser hair removal is generally used to remove unwanted hair from areas like the legs, arms, face, and bikini line.
 The procedure generally works more on women with dark hair and pale skin rather than women with dark skin as the laser is attracted to certain hair pigments more than others.
+This procedure is usually carried out by a dermatologist.

 Why would people have laser hair removal?